ArcBees/dev-site/site/src/main/markdown/gwtp/resources/index.md

 ```

 ##Annotation Processor
-Configuring maven to generate the @annotated classes for the boilerplate generation. [[Boilerplate-Generation]] goes over this features uses.
+Configuring maven to generate the @annotated classes for the boilerplate generation.
+[Boilerplate-Generation][bg] goes
+over this features uses.

 * Configure the resources:
 ```xml